 This gets a little in the weeds, but as professionals, we do need to understand the different types of learning and which ones the animals we work with best learn by.
 Since this website is primarily for dog trainers, this article will be discussing dogs and how they learn.
-After I started writing this article, it occurred to me that it would be a great topic for a short online dog trainer course, so I’m doing a FREE webinar on July 17, on types of learning.
+After I started writing this article, it occurred to me that it would be a great topic for a short online dog trainer course, so I’m doing a FREE webinar on types of learning.
 This article will give you an overview, but we’ll look at video and discuss the types of learning in more depth during the course.

 The two types of learning we, as trainers, use most are respondent and classical learning.
 Because there is so much to these two topics, and they are so crucial to our industry, I’m going to be very brief in this article, but I will do an in-depth article or dog trainer course online for each of these types of learning.

 Respondent learning is also known as either classical or Pavlovian learning, and this phenomenon was discovered and studied by Ivan Pavlov around the turn of the twentieth century and, in fact, he won the Nobel prize in physiology and medicine in 1904 for his research.

 Respondent learning deals with conditioned responses.
 Conditioned responses are when a stimulus (such as a clicker) evokes the same physiological response as an unconditioned stimulus (such as food).
 The animal has made an association between the two events, and the conditioned stimulus predicts the unconditioned stimulus.

 Of course, there is much more to respondent learning, but this is it in a nutshell.
 And, as promised, I will do another presentation on this topic in more depth.
 The thing to remember is that ALL learning has its foundation in respondent learning.
 When you teach a dog to sit, he’s making an association between the cue and the behavior, and the behavior and the consequence—the association is classical learning.